Clinical Research at Norton Children’s

 Did You Know?

-• Some of our studies already have made positive changes in the way that we prescribe medications and provide care to children.
+• Some of our studies already have made positive changes in the way we prescribe medications and provide care to children.

-• It is often thought that clinical trials are mainly for people who have no other option.
+It often is thought that clinical trials are mainly for people who have no other option.
 In fact, clinical trials can be an additional option to help you and your child through their medical care.

 Related Stories